RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/9_heat.md

 > Verify that you are connected by running nova list

 ```
-$ nova list
+$ openstack server list
 ```

-You should see the two instances you created in the previous lab.
+You should see the instances you created in the previous labs.

-{{< figure src="../images/lab7-using-clis-1.png" title="Lab 7 Figure 1: Logging into CLI system and Verifying Connectivity to OpenStack" >}}
+{{< figure src="../images/lab8-heat-1.png" title="Lab 8 Figure 1: Logging into CLI system and Verifying Connectivity to OpenStack" >}}

 ## Now Let's Examine the Heat Template